-- 8. You can save the colour ramp by selecting Save Color Ramp... under the Color ramp tab.
+- 7. Click OK - 8.
+You can save the colour ramp by selecting Save Color Ramp... under the Color ramp tab.
 Choose an appropriate name for the colour ramp and click Save.
 You will now be able to select the same colour ramp easily under All Color Ramps. - 9.
+Under Mode choose Equal Count (Quantile). - 10.
 Click Classify